rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 You can generate keys by using the `ecparam` command, either through a pre-existing parameters file or directly by selecting the name of the curve.
-To generate a private/public key pair from a pre-existing parameters file use the following command:
+To generate a private/public key pair from a pre-existing parameters file, use the following command:

 `openssl ecparam -in secp256k1.pem -genkey -noout -out secp256k1-key.pem`